-The Company and its subsidiary corporations have issued corporate guarantees to banks for banking facilities granted to certain subsidiary corporations and the joint-venture company amounting to approximately \$1,898,000 and \$1,479,000 respectively (2019: \$910,000 and \$1,617,000 respectively), at the reporting date (Note 31(b)(iv)).
+The Company and certain subsidiary corporation have issued corporate guarantees to banks for banking facilities granted to its subsidiary corporations and the joint-venture company amounting to approximately \$2,853,000 and \$949,000 respectively (2020: \$1,898,000 and \$1,479,000 respectively), at the reporting date [Note 31(b)(iv)].

 The directors estimated that the fair value of the corporate guarantees is negligible in the view that consequential benefits to be derived from its guarantee are not material and therefore not recognised.
-It is considered unlikely that the Company and its subsidiary corporations will be held liable as a result of the corporate guarantees since there are no default in the payment of borrowings by the subsidiary corporations and the joint-venture company to which guarantees are provided.
+It is considered unlikely that the Company and its subsidiary corporation will be held liable as a result of the corporate guarantees since there are no default in the payment of borrowings by the subsidiary corporations and the joint-venture company to which guarantees are provided.

-30. Commitments
+29. Commitments